 25. Come to Me, O Christ, as the Divine Shepherd of Souls

-Thy crucifixion reminds us of the daily crucifixion of our fortitude by trials, of our wisdom by ignorance, of our self
+Thy crucifixion reminds us of the daily crucifixion of our own fortitude by trials, of our wisdom by ignorance, of our self

-Thy test on the cross proved the victory of Thy wisdom over ignorance, of Thy soul over flesh, of Thy happiness over pain, and of Thy love over hatred.
-So are we heartened to bear our crosses bravely and with faith.
+Thy test on the cross proved the victory of Divine Wisdom over ignorance, of Thy divine soul over flesh, of Thy happiness over pain, and of Thy love over hatred.
+So are we heartened to bear our own crosses bravely and with faith.

-Teach us to conquer the Satan of dividing selfishness, which prevents the gathering of all brother‐souls into the one fold of Spirit.
+Teach us to conquer the Satan of dividing selfishness, which prevents the gathering of all our brother‐souls into the one fold of Spirit.

 Calling to one another by the watchword: “Love him who loves you, and love all who love you not,” let us rally beneath the canopy of the universal oneness of the Christ.
 Amen.